+Credit Growth

-Credit Growth Following a pick-up in early 2014, resident credit growth decelerated somewhat in 2015 and in the first quarter of 2016.
-This reflects the weak developments in credit to NFCs, as otherwise lending to households remained positive.
-The latter was driven entirely by mortgages, although a slight slowdown was reported since the last quarter of 2015.
+Although resident credit growth picked-up slightly to 2.5% in the second quarter of 2016, this remained contained, reflecting the subdued developments in credit to NFCs which remain in the negative growth territory, albeit improving over the previous quarter, thus contributing to the weak pick-up in overall credit growth.
+Indeed, mortgages registered a slight slowdown since the last quarter of 2015.
 Consumer credit continued to contract, though the rate of decline decelerated somewhat since the second half of 2015 (see Chart 2).

 3 Credit represents total bank credit.
 CRD IV Article 136 (2a) states that "an indicator of growth of levels of credit within that jurisdiction" shall be used by the authority.
 Even though Drehmann (2013) showed that the credit gaps based on total credit outperform the credit gaps based on bank credit as early warning indicators for banking crises this might be not so relevant for Malta because the domestic economy is strongly reliant on bank credit and therefore the use of total bank credit is highly appropriate for this purpose.
 Besides, total credit data revealed breaks in the series over time which could lead to reliability issues in the estimations that were undertaken.

 Although lending for house purchases remains buoyant, on the back of strong economic performance with very low unemployment and high home ownership rates, mortgage growth remained less pronounced than in 2005/2006 when housing affordability was lower.
-While the median property price-to-income ratio resumed its upward trend, particularly since 2015, it nevertheless still remains well below its peak in 2006 (see Chart 3).
+While the median advertised property price-to-income ratio resumed its upward trend, particularly since 2015, it nevertheless still remains well below its peak in 2006 (see Chart 3).

 Property prices are recovering.
-However, the conservative haircuts and relatively low loan-to-value ratios applied by banks mitigate potential vulnerabilities.
-Moreover, delinquency rates on mortgages have traditionally been low, the exposure of banks to the construction and real estate sectors has been declining, and household disposable income is growing at a healthy rate as economic activity remains strong.
+However, the conservative haircuts and relatively low loanto-value ratios applied by banks mitigate potential vulnerabilities.
+Moreover, delinquency rates on mortgages have traditionally been low and household disposable income is growing at a healthy rate as economic activity remains strong.
 Overall risks stemming from the housing market remain contained.
-In addition, growth in private NFCs remains weak.

 Household and Corporate Debt

 While both household and corporate indebtedness increased in absolute terms, these dropped when expressed as a percentage of GDP (see Chart 4).
-Household debt, as a percentage of GDP, stood at 57.8% in December 2015, lower than the euro area average despite the high home ownership rate which stands at around 80%.
-Furthermore, despite the increase in household debt in absolute terms, up by an annual 5.8%, households' net financial wealth increased further, up by 8.1% to 195.5% of GDP, mainly as a result of higher deposit holdings.
-Corporate debt dropped to 146.1% of GDP in December 2015, as GDP grew at a faster pace.
-Furthermore, almost half of NFC debt is characterised by intra-company debt, so that on a consolidated basis, NFC indebtedness stood at 78.5% of GDP, in line with that for the euro area.
+Household debt, as a percentage of GDP, stood at 57.3% in March 2016, in line with that for the euro area average despite the high home ownership rate which stands at around 80%.
+Furthermore, despite the increase in household debt in absolute terms, up by an annual rate of 5.3%, households' net financial wealth increased further, up by 4.1% to 193.2% of GDP, mainly as a result of higher deposit holdings.

+Corporate debt dropped to 145.8% of GDP in March 2016, as GDP grew at a faster pace.
+Furthermore, about 45% of NFC debt is characterised by intra-company debt, so that on a consolidated basis, NFC indebtedness stood at 81.4% of GDP, lower than that for the euro area.
 Furthermore, NFCs have a strong financial position with financial assets exceeding indebtedness.

+Current Account

-Current Account On the external front, following several years of current account deficits, the current account surplus reached 2.6% of GDP in 2015 (see Chart 5).
+On the external front, following several years of current account deficits, the current account surplus reached 1.7% of GDP in Q1 2016 (see Chart 5).
 This shows that while the correction for past imbalances is still underway, Malta is not currently resorting to external debt financing.